Finest General Counsel Selected By The Burton Awards Program

 Laura Stein serves on the Clorox executive committee, chairs the Clorox women’s employee resource group, and co-sponsors the company’s social responsibility and enterprise risk management programs, among other responsibilities.
 She also works closely with Clorox’s board of directors on governance matters.
 Previously, Stein was Senior Vice President – General Counsel of the H.J.
 Heinz Company, a member of the Heinz senior management committee, a director of the H.J.
 Heinz Company Foundation and President of the Heinz women’s group, among other responsibilities.

-Alan Tse became Global General Counsel of Jones Lang LaSalle in 2018, after serving as General Counsel of Petco, Churchill Downs, and LG Electronics Mobilecomm.
+Alan Tse became Global General Counsel of Jones Lang LaSalle, Inc. in 2018, after serving as General Counsel of Petco, Churchill Downs, and LG Electronics Mobilecomm.
 In 2017, he helped establish the GC Thought Leaders Experiment, which measures the success of various in-house and law firm practices and relations.
 Alan is also Co-Founder and serves on the Board of Directors of the Asian American Legal Foundation.
+Alan also served on the Board of Directors for the Association of Corporate Counsel.

 Patrice Walch-Watson of Canada Pension Plan leads the global legal, compliance and corporate secretarial functions.
 She is a seasoned business lawyer and advisor with deep experience in transactions, regulation, corporate governance and providing strategic counsel.
 Prior to joining CPPIB in 2015, Patrice spent over 22 years as a corporate lawyer in private practice at Torys LLP, a highly respected cross-border law firm, advising some of Canada’s largest public, private and government businesses in strategic mergers and acquisitions, financing and governance matters.